JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ```
 ![path to polygon](assets/figures/bezierpaths.png)

 You can convert a Bézier path to a polygon (an array of points), using the `bezierpathtopoly()` function.
 This chops up the curves into a series of straight line segments.
-An optional `steps` keyword lets you specify how many line segments are used for each Bézier curve segment.
+An optional `steps` keyword lets you specify how many line segments are used to approximate each Bézier segment.

 In this example, the original star is drawn in a dotted gray line, then converted to a Bézier path (drawn in orange), then the Bézier path is converted (with low resolution) to a polygon but offset by 20 units before being drawn (in blue).